UtahEFD/QES-Public/README.md

 ### Building on CHPC Cluster (University of Utah)

 The code does run on the CHPC cluster.
 You need to make sure the correct set of modules are loaded.
-Currently, we have tested recommanding the following configurations:
+Currently, we have tested recommending the following configurations:
 - GCC 11.2 and CUDA 11.8

 After logging into your CHPC account, you will need to load specific modules.
 In the following sections, we outline the modules that need to be loaded along with the various cmake command-line calls that specify the exact locations of module installs on the CHPC system.